 We support the latest version of Google Chrome (which automatically updates whenever it detects that a new version of the browser is available).
-We support the current and previous major releases of Firefox, Internet Explorer, and Safari on a rolling basis.
+We support the current and previous major releases of Firefox®, Safari®, Microsoft® Edge™, and Internet Explorer® on a rolling basis.
 Each time a new version is released, we begin supporting that version and stop supporting the third most recent version.

 At Google, we’re committed to developing web applications that go beyond the limits of traditional software.
-Our engineering teams make use of new capabilities available in modern, up-to-date browsers.
-That’s why we made the decision last year to support only modern browsers, which also provide improved security and performance.
-For support entitled Google Apps customers, Google now provides one-to-one support for Chrome core functionality under the Google Apps agreement.
+Our engineering teams make use of new capabilities only available in modern, up-to-date browsers, which also provide improved security and performance.
+For support-entitled Google Apps customers, Google provides one-to-one support for Chrome core functionality under the Google Apps agreement.

 A few Google Apps core services rely on specific browsers for some features:

 - Gmail, Calendar, Docs, Sheets, and Slides—Offline access requires Chrome.

 - Gmail—Desktop Notifications require Chrome.

 - Hangouts—Microsoft Edge is currently not compatible for Google Hangouts video calls.
 If Internet Explorer 11 is also installed, the user is redirected to open Hangouts in Internet Explorer 11.

 Microsoft Edge launched on Jul 29, 2015 as successor to Internet Explorer 11.
 As a result, we’ve discontinued support for Internet Explorer 10.

 Organizations that depend on old versions of Internet Explorer may want to consider a dual browser strategy.